nightwatchjs-community/todo-react/README.md

 ### Customize configuration
 See [Configuration Reference](https://vitejs.dev/config/).

+## Preview
+You can see this project deployed live at: https://todo-react-vite.netlify.app

 ## Run tests
 Tests are written using [Nightwatch 2](https://nightwatchjs.org/) and cover both component testing and end-to-end testing.